Lucifer of Cagliari: Textual tradition

 The editio princeps of his writings was printed by bishop Jean du Tillet (lat.
 Ioannes Tilius; Paris, 1568).
 In modern times they were edited by Wilhelm von Hartel (CSEL, vol. 14, 1886) and Gerardus Frederik Diercks (Corpus Christianorum, Series Latina, vol. 8, 1978).
 When Hartel prepared his edition, only one manuscript with Lucifer's works (Vaticanus Reginensis 133 = V) was known.
 But in 1893 another one was found in the Sainte-Geneviève Library in Paris (Genouefensis 1351 = G), and only since 1921 have scholars paid attention to it, thanks to dom André Wilmart's article.
-There was also a third manuscript (Corbiensis deperditus), which is mentioned in a library catalog of Corbie Abbey.
+There was also a third manuscript (Corbiensis deperditus), which is mentioned in a library catalogue of Corbie Abbey.
 Moreover, there is a note in G indicating that it was transcribed from a very old book in Corbie (ad exemplar vetustissimum abbatie antique corbye in dyocesi Ambianensi).

 Diercks in his edition concludes that G is an indirect copy of V, through a lost Corbie intermediary.
 However, Lambert Ferreres showed that some good readings are transmitted only in G, which is difficult to explain if it depends on V.